 You pick and pay for a device and end up with a box that includes everything you need to get started, including a mouse and keyboard in many cases.

-With a few simplified models to choose from, you do not need to compare various components and check to see if they’re all compatible.
+With a few simplified models, you do not need to compare various components and check whether they’re compatible.
 Likewise, you will not need to purchase a monitor separately.

 Many casual and light users find the convenience of buying an all-in-one irresistible.

-There’s nothing they find more taxing than going through specification lists for dozens of different electronic products and trying to figure out what each item represents.
+They find nothing more taxing than reviewing specification lists for dozens of electronic products and trying to figure out what each item represents.

 If you’re one of these people, you’ll certainly appreciate the benefits of owning an all-in-one computer.

 Compact Design and Sleek Aesthetic